Arne-Berner/RustWebServer/README.md

 Most readmes will have one or more sections describing "What is this example", "How is it implemented here" and "Why certain decisions are made".

 ## Books
-### Rustservers und service apps von Manning
+### Rustservers und service apps published by Manning
 [This book](https://livebook.manning.com/book/rust-servers-services-and-apps?origin=dashboard) has some nice ideas about errorhandling and could be a nice tutorial for anyone trying to build a webservice with both - a rust backend and a rust webassembly frontend.

-### rust web develeopment von Manning
+### rust web develeopment published by Manning
 [Rust web development](https://livebook.manning.com/book/rust-web-development/) on the other hand will dive a little bit deeper into the workings of a nice rust server.
 There are some notes about good api design, but also about different frameworks.
 It uses a simple framework to show you the most important parts of an API.
 Including integration tests and mockserver.

 ## Frameworks
 ### Axum
-Axum ist ein kleiner Layer auf dem Hyper Crate, welcher für HTTP Requests zuständig ist.
-Es wird von den machern von Tokio maintained und hat mittlerweile mehr Downloads als Actix (trotz des jungen alters).
+Axum is a thin layer on top of the Hyper crate, which is frequently used for HTTP Requests.
+It is maintained by the creators of Tokio and has more downloads than Actix (despite it's young age).
 ### Warp
-Warp baut auf Hyper auf und ist das älteste Framework der drei.
-Es ist etwas langsamer, hat aber die "erfahrendste" Community(mit dem Framework).
+Warp also builds on top of hyper and is the oldest framework of the three frameworks discussed here.
+It's a bit slower but has the most "experienced" community.
 ### Actix
-Actix ist ein lightweight Rust Webframework, welches HTTP Requests, aber auch JWT authentication und ähnliches ermöglicht.
-So kann man mit actix schnell ein Backend Prototypen.
-Actix benötigt immer einen HTTP Webserver, in welchem eine Actix App läuft.
-Diese App repräsentiert die Routes, die erreicht werden können.
-Unter den Routes sind jeweils handler zu finden, welche beim aufrufen der Route ausgeführt werden und einen Response erzeugen.
+Actix is a lightweight Rust Webframework with the best speed benchmarks, but roundabout the same capabilities as the two above.
+The downside to actix is its syntax and that it's harder to expand than axum.
-### Ein Vergleich aus 2022
+### A comparism from 2022
 https://kerkour.com/rust-web-framework-2022

 ## What is still missing?

 ### SeaORM example
 SeaORM is an async ORM that has some nice capabilities.
 The other big orm in rust would be diesel.
 But it has no dynamic queues and is synchronous.
+Since the SeaORM examples are very good by themselves, I will not add one here.
+It will be used in the finished repository.
+Those are the links to the [introduction](https://www.sea-ql.org/sea-orm-tutorial/) and the [documentation](https://www.sea-ql.org/SeaORM/docs/index/).

 ### Trace example
 Will we use [tracing?](https://crates.io/crates/tracing)